kaylacasale/validate-your-social/gist-template.md

 | `\d{2}`      | Specifies that the preceding `\d` character class should match exactly two times | Used to match the second group of two digits in the SSN | `...-33-...` |
 | `\d{4}`      | Specifies that the preceding `\d` character class should match exactly four times | Used to match the third group of four digits in the SSN | `...-4539` |

+> The use of these quantifiers in the SSN validation pattern ensures that only strings with the correct number of digits in each group will be considered matches
+>> This helps to prevent invalid SSN formats, such as strings with too few or too many digits, from being considered valid

 ### Grouping Constructs